 Reincarnation and Christianity have more in common than most people might think when you consider the central story of Christ's resurrection, which lies at the very core of Christianity.
-When you examine the belief in reincarnation with Christian beliefs, there are certainly some similarities, especially those of spirituality, life and death.
-However, there are also some significant and important differences.
+While the belief in reincarnation and Christian beliefs may share some similarities about spirituality, life and death, there are also very significant and important differences.

 Similarities Between Reincarnation and Christianity

-The Christian Bible reports that after he was crucified, Jesus was placed in a tomb and on the third day his followers arrived to find the tomb empty.
-According to a man dressed in white who was near the tomb, Jesus had risen from the dead and was alive.
-During this period of Christ's second life, he appeared to his followers as reported in Acts (The New Testament).
+The Christian Bible reports that after Jesus was crucified, he was placed in a tomb and on the third day his followers arrived to find the tomb empty.
+According to a man dressed in white [angel] who was near the tomb, Jesus had risen from the dead and was alive.
+During this period of Christ's second life, he appeared to his followers for 40 days before ascending to his father in heaven.

-In many respects, this is very much like reincarnation beliefs where a person dies and (many stories mention a period of a few days to a then later number of years) reincarnates into another body and a new life.
+In many respects, this is very much like reincarnation beliefs where a person dies and (many reincarnation stories mention a period of a few days to a then later number of years) when the person reincarnates into another body and a new life.
 This concept is not unlike the resurrection of Christ in the following ways.

 - The soul transferred from the world of the living into the afterlife for a short period of time.

 - The soul remained in a spirit world for some time, either communicating with other spirits or performing other tasks.

 - When the time was right, the soul came back into the earthly plane of existence.